 LAURA MAYLENE WALTER

 I am equally enamored with the contemplative realism of Tessa Hadley or Alice Munro as I am compelled by the magic of Carmen Maria Machado or Lesley Nneka Arimah.
 Lucy Corin’s apocalypses, Danielle Evans' "Why Won't Women Just Say What They Want," and Wendy Oleson’s “How I Liked the Avocados” are just a few examples of short fiction that catches my eye.
-For nonfiction, I’m drawn to a gorgeous essay like Jaquira Diaz’s “Beach City,” but I also love work that blends the personal with research, like “On Not Eating the Marshmallow” by Helen Betya Rubinstein or just about anything by Roxane Gay.
+For nonfiction, I’m drawn to a gorgeous essay like Jaquira Diaz’s “Beach City,” but I also love work that blends the personal with research.
 I welcome writing that takes risks, whether in terms of structure, content, or language.